Angela Marie Hennes

 Scott County authorities announced June 8, 2011, that they had charged Chad Michael Lee Welsh, 33, with Angela Hennes’ murder, a break after more than four years.

-Authorities linked DNA from the scene in 2007 and matched it to Welsh’s DNA.
+Authorities linked DNA from the 2007 crime scene and matched it to Welsh’s DNA.
 Download the Arrest Warrant

 Welsh was brought from a federal prison in Missouri, where he was serving time for child pornography, to the Scott County Jail to await trial on first-degree murder, a charge punishable in Iowa by life in prison without parole.
 Read More